 As time grew and innovations continued to produce new goods, along with more international brands entering the US and other foreign markets, competition was starting to take hold.
 Finally these traditional pre-war brands and their counterparts had to look at how best to satisfy customers in order to keep them from turning to their competitors.

 This is where Help Desks came from.
 In the early 60’s warranties and guarantees were shipped along with most major brand products, and with that comes a range of support staff required to answer any and all customer requests for returns, repairs, and refunds.
 At this time only mail-in letters and phone calls were taken, and the job was quite workforce reliant to handle large customer requests.
-But it provided stable jobs to a burgeoning middle class and it was the first attempt at customer satisfaction to keep them from falling into the arms of the competition.
+But it provided stable jobs to a burgeoning middle class.

 Globalization took grasp of the world at large around the 80’s, right at the cusp of the invention of the internet.
 While it would be almost a decade before the internet even began to become a household commodity, global trade required cheaper manufacturing costs to supplement the large demand of goods abroad.
 Outsourcing manufacturing to Japan and later China at this time was one of the most popular methods due to cheap labor costs and large workforces.